-- Apply the same policy to multiple agents of the same type in the same group For example, apply a policy to all the network sensors in a group called Network Sensors. - Apply different policies to multiple agents of the same type in the same group For example, apply two different policies to the network sensors in a group called Network Sensors. - Apply different policies to different types of agents in the same group

-For example, apply a network sensor policy and a server sensor policy to a group that contains both agents.
+- Apply the same policy to multiple agents of the same type in the same group For example, apply a policy to all the server sensors in a group called Server Sensors. - Apply different policies to multiple agents of the same type in the same group For example, apply two different policies to the server sensors in a group called Server Sensors. - Apply different policies to different types of agents in the same group For example, apply a network IPS policy and a server sensor policy to a group that contains both agents.

 Applying policies to groups provides an efficient method for managing and applying policies to multiple agents in the same group.
 This approach does not prevent you from also applying policies to the individual agents in the group.
-For example, you can apply a network sensor policy to a group that contains network sensors, and then apply an additional network sensor policy to an individual network sensor in the group.
+For example, you can apply a server sensor policy to a group that contains server sensors, and then apply an additional server sensor policy to an individual server sensor in the group.